Barbarian

 Reckless Attack

 Brutal Strike.
 You have advantage on the attack roll with this attack.
 Also, if this attack is a critical hit, you deal an additional 1d12 points of damage.
-This extra damage on a critical hit increases by 1d12 at 9th level (2d12), and again at 17th level (3d12).
+The extra damage on a critical hit increase by 1d12 at 9th level (2d12), and again at 17th level (3d12).

 Cleaving Strike.
 On a hit, you can make an additional attack against another creature that is within 5 feet of the original target and within your reach as part of the cleaving strike.
-The additional attack is made with disadvantage.
+This additional attack has disadvantage and does not benefit from your reckless attack feature.

 Forceful Blow.
-On a hit, you can push the target up to 10 feet horizontally away from you if it is the same size or one size larger than you.
-If it is one size smaller than you or smaller, you can instead push it up to 20 feet away from you.
+On a hit, you can push the target up to 10 feet horizontally away from you if it is your size or smaller, or 5 feet horizontally away from you if it is one size larger than you.

 Persistent Rage

 You can enter a persistent rage once between short or long rests.
+At later level, you gain additional uses of your persistent rage.
 At 9th level, you can use your persistent rage feature twice between short or long rests, and at 18th level, you can use your persistent rage up to three times between short and long rests.

 Primal Instinct

 Rage.
-When you enter your rage, you can choose one of your primal instinct rage powers and gain the benefit of that primal instinct for the duration of the rage.
+When you enter a rage, you can choose one of your primal instinct rage powers and gain the benefit of that rage power for the duration of the rage.

 Persistent Rage.
-When you enter your persistent rage, you gain the benefit of all your primal instinct rage powers and one of your primal instinct persistent rage powers.
+When you enter a persistent rage, you gain the benefit of all your primal instinct rage powers and one of your primal instinct persistent rage powers.

 Feat